 Tokyo may be the most ethnically/racially homogeneous city on our list, but it is no secret that the young people there love hip-hop culture.
 There are many clubs and venues dedicated to hip-hop and also reggae and dancehall music and other artforms typically associated with African American culture.
 While studying abroad in Japan you will have ample opportunity to reconnect with enough African American culture to provide a reprise from the culture shock.
 Also, Tokyo is a major global business and electronics manufacturing center with significant job availability and is expected to be a global economic powerhouse for the next 25 year.

 The cities on this list are not exhaustive, by any means, but provide an environment welcoming to African Americans, opportunities to receive a quality education, and fertile ground to grow a fulfilling and lucrative career.
-If you want to learn more about the considerations to factor when deciding on a location, check out our Racial and Ethnic Minorities Abroad resource guide to help you prepare for your global experience.
+If you want to learn more about the considerations to factor when deciding on a location, check out our Culture & Diversity Destination Guides.